cdcummings10/data-structures-and-algorithms.NET/Challenges/InsertionSort/Blog.md

 backwards as long as the temp variable (16) is lower than Arr[j].
 16 is moved over two and is now sorted in between 8 and 23.
 5) Same as previous, but 15 is moved one more step than 16 was.

+---

+# Efficiency

+### Time:
+* Best: O(n)
+* Worst: O(n^2)
+  * The basic operation of the loop is a while loop inside of the for loop. in a best case, the array is sorted so it only runs through once.
+Worst case, the array has to run through multiple times for each sort.
+### Space:
+* Best: O(1)
+* Worst: O(1)
+  * There is no recursion or creating of new arrays, everything is done in place so space is O(1).